jchristopherson/FrictionModels.jl/README.md

 [![Build Status](https://github.com/jchristopherson/FrictionModels.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/jchristopherson/FrictionModels.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/jchristopherson/FrictionModels.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/jchristopherson/FrictionModels.jl)

+## Implemented Models:
+The following models are currently implemented.
+- Coulomb
+- LuGre
+- Hyperbolic [6]

 ## Basic Usage:
 The following example illustrates the use of the Lu-Gre model by computing and plotting the force-velocity relationship.
-This example utilizes the Lu-Gre model; however, the same approach may be utilized for any of the other models by simply declaring the appropriate model type.
+This example utilizes the Lu-Gre model, however, the same approach may be utilized for any of the other models by simply declaring the appropriate model type.
 ```julia
 using Plots
 using LaTeXStrings